meredoth/Unity-Fluent-Debug/README.md

 fortius
 ```

+the overload ```AndIf(Func<bool> condition)``` serves the same purpose as the ```If(Func<bool> condition)``` overload.

+If the ```AndIf()``` methods are called without an ```If()``` method before them they behave as the ```If()``` methods.

+## Preprocessor Directives

+The DISABLE_FLUENT_DEBUG preprocessor directive added to project settings -> scripting define symbols in Unity will disable all Debuggers.

+## Unity console click

+The Unity Fluent Debug uses the ```[HideInCallstack]``` attribute so that a double click in the unity console will take you to your own script that calls the debug command.
+This attribute is supported only in versions of Unity 2022.2 or newer.

+In previous versions, if you want when you double click the unity console to be taken to your script instead in one of the Unity Fluent Debug scripts, compile the project in a DLL and put it in your assets folder.

 ## License

 This project is licensed under the [Apache-2.0](LICENSE.md)
 License - see the [LICENSE.md](LICENSE.md) file for
 details.
+()

-This project uses modified code from [https://github.com/VirtualityForSafety/UnityWindowsTTS].
+This project uses modified code from [The UnityWindowsTTS project](https://github.com/VirtualityForSafety/UnityWindowsTTS) by [Virtuality for Safety](https://github.com/VirtualityForSafety)

-The [https://github.com/VirtualityForSafety/UnityWindowsTTS] is licensed under the MIT License.
+The [The UnityWindowsTTS project](https://github.com/VirtualityForSafety/UnityWindowsTTS) is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for
 details.

 ## Acknowledgments

-The Speech Engine in this project is a modified version of the [https://github.com/VirtualityForSafety/UnityWindowsTTS] which is based on code from [Chad Weisshaar].(https://chadweisshaar.com/blog/)
+The Speech Engine in this project is a modified version of the [https://github.com/VirtualityForSafety/UnityWindowsTTS](https://github.com/VirtualityForSafety/UnityWindowsTTS) by [Virtuality for Safety](https://github.com/VirtualityForSafety) which is based on code from [Chad Weisshaar](https://chadweisshaar.com/blog/)

 This source code was originally from [here](https://chadweisshaar.com/blog/2015/07/02/microsoft-speech-for-unity/)